-Figure 6.2 below presents the proportion of cultivating households with under 0.3 ha land, by district; the figure is 23.9% in Ngoma district.
+Figure 6.2 below presents the proportion of households cultivating the smallest areas, with under 0.3 ha land, by district and shows that they represent 44% in Nyanza district.
+This is slightly lower than the national level average (46%).

-Figure 6.2 Percentage of cultivating households with under 0.3 ha land, by district
+Figure 6.2 Percentage of cultivating households with under 0.3 ha of land, by district